BenjWinstone/terminal-code-Telemetry-Off/README.md

 ### SSH

-The reccomended way to use terminal-code over ssh is running `tode --ssh user@host` on your local machine (where user@host is what you would normally pass to `ssh`).
+The recommended way to use terminal-code over ssh is running `tode --ssh user@host` on your local machine (where user@host is what you would normally pass to `ssh`).

 The alternative is running `tode` directly on the machine you are shh'd into.
 This will work, but
 requires: